Mael-Archenault/Genetic-algorithm-for-Geometry-Dash/README.md

 - Level editor : to have an easy access to level creation

 ## Detailled content
--/img: contains all png used for the project
+- /img: contains all png used for the project
--/maps: contains all maps with a .txt extension -/save: contains models that I have already trained -arial.ttf: font used to display time on the screen -trigger_library.py: contains all classes concerning triggers and nodes -map.py: contains the map class, to convert .txt to a playable map in the game -object_library.py: contains classes relative to spikes and blocks, the 2 obstacles implemented in the game -gamemodes.py: contains class describing all gamemodes we can play (only cube for the moment) -level_editor.py: contains the class able to open and run the level editor -genetic_algorithm_functions.py: contains the main training and testing functions for the genetic algorithm -main.py: the file to write into to train and test models, as well as editing maps.
+- /maps: contains all maps with a .txt extension
+- /save: contains models that I have already trained
+- arial.ttf: font used to display time on the screen
+- trigger_library.py: contains all classes concerning triggers and nodes
+- map.py: contains the map class, to convert .txt to a playable map in the game
+- object_library.py: contains classes relative to spikes and blocks, the 2 obstacles implemented in the game
+- gamemodes.py: contains class describing all gamemodes we can play (only cube for the moment)
+- level_editor.py: contains the class able to open and run the level editor
+- genetic_algorithm_functions.py: contains the main training and testing functions for the genetic algorithm
+- main.py: the file to write into to train and test models, as well as editing maps.

 # User Manual